gromacs/gromacs/doxygen/doxygen.md

 ---------------

 The most common mistake, in particular in C code, is to forget to document the file.
-This causes Doxygen to ignore most of the comments in the file, so it does not validate the contents of the comments either, nor is it possible to actually check how the generated documentation looks like.
+This causes Doxygen to ignore most comments in the file, so it does not validate the contents of the comments either, nor is it possible to actually check how the generated documentation looks like.

-The following example shows some other common mistakes that do not produce correct documentation.
+The following example shows some other common mistakes (and some less common) that do not produce correct documentation, as well as Doxygen "features"/bugs that can be confusing.
 The issues are explained in normal comments above each code fragment.

 \includelineno doxygen-example-issues.cpp